JordanMartinez/purescript-jordans-reference/00-Getting-Started/ReadMe.md

 ### Why one should use Javascript to build programs...

-TODO, but the general idea:
 - The web browser is the new ["dumb terminal"](https://www.youtube.com/embed/YI34UIMgkxs?start=1762&end=1828) / platform-independent OS:
     - [What can web do today?](https://whatwebcando.today/)
-- Progressive web applications are better than native web apps in a few important ways
-- WebAssembly
+- [Why Founders Should Start With a Website, Not a Mobile App](https://www.atrium.co/blog/founders-should-build-website-not-mobile-app/)
 - The points mentioned in this article: [Learn Javascript in 2018](https://hackernoon.com/learn-to-code-in-2018-get-hired-and-have-fun-along-the-way-b338247eed6a)
-- [Why Founders Should Start With a Website, Not a Mobile App](https://www.atrium.co/blog/founders-should-build-website-not-mobile-app/)

 ### ...but not write Javascript to build it...